ammohseni/nah-audit-companion/README.md

   style.
 Simplifying the presentation does not weaken the mathematical assessment; harmless convention differences and optional formal refinements remain internal.
-- **Complete claim map.** Every registered claim appears with its type, status, audit date, and audited source.
-Solid arrows record manuscript-explicit or author-confirmed relationships; dashed arrows remain AI-proposed.
+- **Claim map.** Each registered claim appears as a node showing its type, audit status, audit date, and audited source.
+Solid arrows show relationships stated in the manuscript or confirmed by the authors; dashed arrows show AI-inferred relationships.
   The map is a navigation aid, not mathematical evidence.
-- **Approval for each repair.** `Edit` presents one smallest sufficient correction at a time and applies it only after human approval.
+- **Approval for each correction.** `Edit` explains and displays one minimal correction at a time, applying it only after explicit author approval.

 ## Claim map